hashicorp/terraform-provider-azurerm/website/docs/r/container_app_environment_storage.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name for this Storage.
+* `name` - (Required) The name for this Container App Environment Storage.
 Changing this forces a new resource to be created.

 * `container_app_environment_id` - (Required) The ID of the Container App Environment to which this storage belongs.
 Changing this forces a new resource to be created.